 Posted on Leave a comment

 Happy 10th Birthday EBiSC!

-We’d like to share a huge thank you to our project partners, collaborators, depositors and Users whose continued engagement has been instrumental in shaping EBiSC’s success.
-Special thanks to Culture Collections for their previous role as the EBiSC distribution hub.
-We also recognise the dedication of our teams in Fraunhofer UK Research Ltd and Fraunhofer Institute for Biomedical Engineering who are responsible for operating EBiSC and whose expertise and commitment ensure the highest standards in cell banking, data management, and distribution.
-Thank you all!
+We extend our sincere thanks to all project partners, collaborators, depositors, and users whose contributions and engagement have been central to EBiSC’s success.
+We also acknowledge and thank Culture Collections for their earlier role as the EBiSC distribution hub.
+Special recognition goes to our teams at Fraunhofer UK Research Ltd and the Fraunhofer Institute for Biomedical Engineering, whose expertise and dedication ensure excellence in cell banking, data management, and distribution.

+Posted on Leave a comment